Zero mode-soliton duality and pKdV kinks in Boussinesq system for non-linear shallow water waves: Matrix spectral problem and kink/bound state correspondence

-One can argue that the Boussinesq dispersion relations $\omega_1^{\pm}$ (\ref{Bomega}) (Fig.2 left, red/blue) split into the dispersion relations $\Omega^{\pm}$ (Fig.2 right) which develop a gap due to the non-vanishing boundary condition (\ref{bc2}) of the composite field $A_2$.
-The black dot (Fig.2 right) corresponds to zero-modes and this degenerated state plays a central role in the topology of shallow water waves.
-We will see below that the zero-modes $\chi_{1,2}$ in the nonlinear regime becomes a dual of the topological soliton $Q_{kink}$.
+One can argue that the Boussinesq dispersion relations $\omega_1^{\pm}$ (\ref{Bomega}) (Fig. 2 red/blue) split into the dispersion relations $\Omega^{\pm}$ (Fig. 5) which develop a gap due to the non-vanishing boundary condition (\ref{bc2}) of the composite field $A_2$.
+The black dot in Fig. 5 corresponds to zero-modes and this degenerated state plays a central role in the topology of shallow water waves.
+In the nonlinear regime we have seen above that the zero-modes $\chi_{10, 20}$ become dual to the topological soliton $Q_{o}$.